hazelgrove/hazel/README.md

     sudo apt install gcc git make m4
     ```

-  - If you are on MacOS, you can do this by running the following commands:
+  - If you are on MacOS, these programs should come pre-installed on your machine.
+    If you do not have these programs installed for any reason, you can install them
+    using Homebrew:

     ```sh
-    TODO
+    brew install gcc git make m4
     ```

 ### Install and Initialize `opam`